bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 00:00:08

-Hello and welcome to the Bitcoin.review podcast.
+Hello and welcome to Bitcoin.review podcast.
 This is an ad-free pod.
-Thank you so much for streaming those sats.
+Thank you so much for streaming those Sats.
 If you're a new listener, I'm NVK and I run CoinKite, where we've been helping people secure their bitcoins for over a decade.
-We make products like the QuoteCard, BlockLock, and we have a bunch of other projects.
+We make products like the QuoteCard, and BlockLock, and we have a bunch of other projects.
 You can find more information on CoinKite.com.
 Today, we're going to be talking about Bitcoin Core development and trying to demystify it, maybe sort of like shed some light.
-So, so some of the FUD goes away and new FUD comes in maybe, who knows?
+So, some of the FUD goes away and new FUD comes in maybe, who knows?

 ## Guest introductions